 This post may contain affiliate links.

-I recently found a new product in my grocery store that has made creating edible maps quick and easy.
+I recently found a new product in my grocery store that has made creating an edible map quick and easy.
 It allows me to add a dash of fun to our history or geography lessons with very little prep time.

 I think the intended purpose of these sheets is probably to slice and frost them like cookies.
 Homeschoolers are a resourceful bunch though, so I knew I could incorporate a treat sheet into my lesson plans with a little creativity.

-As soon as we got to a lesson about India in our Story of the World vol. 3 curriculum, I pulled the treat sheet out of my pantry.
+As soon as we got to a lesson about India in our Story of the World vol. 3 curriculum, I pulled the Rice Krispies treat sheet out of my pantry.

-- Atlas or map (a quick internet search will turn up a few)
+- Atlas or map of your desired area (a quick internet search will turn up a few)

 - Rice Krispies Treats Sheet